 The data that forms the basis of this release is derived from the CPS Case Management System (CMS) and its associated Management Information System (MIS).
 The data is held in a database within the MIS, based on defendants.
 The tables include total data on all defendants irrespective of sex or gender.
 Data has been broken down by overall volumes and proportions.

 The total number of suspects referred by the police to the CPS for a charging decision.

-Of all the suspects referred by the police, pre-charge decisions are those where CPS has completed making a decision on whether to charge, take no further action, recommend an out of court decision, administratively finalise or ‘other’.
+Of all the suspects referred by the police, pre-charge decisions are those where the CPS has completed making a decision on whether to charge; take no further action; recommend an out of court disposal; record thecase as Pending response - for further investigation; or ‘other’.
 The volume of pre-charge decisions, for each different crime type, completed by the CPS will be a total of those referred by the police (flagged by the police and CPS at registration) together with any flagged by CPS prosecutors and administrators at a later date, but before the final pre-charge decision is completed.
 The total pre-charge decision data is based on the date the charging advice was completed and provided to the police.
 Therefore, data in this data release may include pre-charge decisions on cases referred by the police to the CPS in previous quarters or years.

-Pre-charge legal decisions include: charge, take no further action or recommend an out of court decision.
+Pre-charge legal decisions include: charge, take no further action; and recommend an out of court disposal.

-Charging decisions are where CPS is satisfied that the legal test for prosecution, set out in the Code for Crown Prosecutors is met: there is enough evidence to provide a ‘realistic prospect of conviction’ against each defendant and the prosecution is in the public interest.
+Charging decisions are where the CPS is satisfied that the legal test for prosecution, set out in the Code for Crown Prosecutors, is met: there is enough evidence to provide a ‘realistic prospect of conviction’ against each defendant and the prosecution is in the public interest.